Last updated: 14 December 2020

 - Investigating and responding to any comments or complaints that you may send us;

-- In connection with legal claims, compliance, regulatory and investigative purposes as necessary (including disclosure of information in connection with legal process or litigation).
+- In connection with legal claims, compliance, regulatory and investigative purposes as necessary (including disclosure of information in connection with government agency requests, legal process or litigation).

-- Where you give Adobe your consent or otherwise consistent with your choices:
+- Where required, when you give Adobe your consent or otherwise consistent with your choices:

-- Sending you information about Adobe products and services, special offers and similar information, and sharing your information with third parties for their own marketing purposes (where your consent is required);
+- Sending you information about Adobe products and services, special offers and similar information and sharing your information with third parties for their own marketing purposes;

 - Placing cookies and using similar technologies on our websites, on our apps and in email communications, in accordance with our Cookies Policy [https://www.adobe.com/privacy/cookies.html] and the information provided to you when those technologies are used;